soapopera12/learnML/ExplainLikeIam5/Machine learning 2025837b28ef4aecbc1b3261dbcfb669.md

 leaves represent final output or classification outcome

-feature scaling is not required mostly
+feature scaling is not required mostly and can lead to decrease in performance

 ---